musicaJack/Joystick_Pico/README.md

 #### Game Rules

 1. **Game Objective**:
+   - Use the joystick to control coordinate movement and place blue blocks
+   - Long press the joystick Mid button (3 seconds) to release the green ball
-   - Eliminate as many red blocks as possible within the time limit (20 seconds)
+   - Prevent the ball from hitting the boundaries by strategically placing limited blue blocks within the time limit
-   - Control the green dot using the joystick
-   - Eliminate red blocks through collisions

 2. **Game Elements**:
-   - Green dot: Player-controlled character
+   - Green dot: System-generated character
-   - Red blocks: Targets to be eliminated
+   - Blue blocks: Characters used to protect the ball from hitting boundaries
-   - Blue lines: Upper and lower boundaries
+   - Red lines: Upper and lower boundaries
-   - Timer: Shows remaining time
+   - Timer: 20-second countdown display
-   - Remaining blocks counter: Shows number of blocks to be eliminated
+   - Remaining blocks counter: Shows the number of available blocks

 3. **Game Mechanics**:
-   - Each red block requires two collisions to disappear
+   - Each blue block requires two collisions to disappear
-   - Dots bounce off boundaries
+   - Green dot bounces off left and right boundaries
-   - Dots change direction when hitting red blocks
-   - Final score is displayed when time runs out
+   - Green dot bounces off blue blocks
+   - Game time is 20 seconds
+   - Victory is achieved if the green ball survives without hitting boundaries within 20 seconds

 4. **Control Method**:
    - Use joystick to control the green dot's movement